 Audio Overview (generated using NotebookLM)

-Abstract
+Project Abstract

 Despite significant progress in humanoid robotics, research remains fragmented: low-level motor skill learning often disregards the influence of long-horizontal goals on current movement and lacks situational awareness.
 While, high-level navigation struggles to accommodate real-world constraints and adapt to the irregularity of local terrains, falling short in last-step feasibility.
-To bridge these gaps, we present LEGO-H , a universal learning framework that trains humanoid robots to become veteran hikers on complex trails by developing and integrating skills across all levels, embracing physical embodiment through both visual perceptual awareness and body dynamics.
+To bridge these gaps, we propse training humanoid robots to hike.
+We also present LEGO-H , a universal learning framework that trains humanoid robots to become veteran hikers on complex trails by developing and integrating skills across all levels, embracing physical embodiment through both visual perceptual awareness and body dynamics.
 At the heart of LEGO-H's designs is the harmonization of robots' visual perception, decision-making, and motor skill execution.
-Our key innovations include: (1) TC-ViTs, a Temporal Vision Transformer variant tailored into the Hierarchical Reinforcement Learning (HRL) framework, framing local navigation as a sequential hallucination task that softly guides locomotion policy learning.
+Our key innovations include: (1) TC-ViT, a Temporal Vision Transformer variant tailored into the Hierarchical Reinforcement Learning (HRL) framework, framing local navigation as a sequential hallucination task that softly guides locomotion policy learning.
 This design seamlessly grafts locomotion and goal navigation into a unified, end-to-end policy learning framework.
-(2) Hierarchical Loss Metric Set for Policy Distillation.
+(2) Hierarchical Latent Matching Loss Metric for Policy Distillation.
 LEGO-H leverages privileged learning to ensure motor skill versatility while tackling the domain shift between teacher and student stages.
 To achieve this, we utilize Variational Autoencoder (VAE) latent representations and masked reconstructions to capture kinematic dependencies inherent in humanoid joint structures.
 This design optimizes policy training and robust skill transfer with task-agnostic hierarchical loss functions that reflect the rationality of the structural relationship between the humanoid's joint actions.
 Based on these two techniques, LEGO-H can address challenges from both the physical constraints of humanoid robots and dynamic environments across various time scales, without relying on biased motion priors.
 Extensive experiments on diverse simulated hiking trials demonstrate LEGO-H’s robustness and versatility.
 We hope LEGO-H could serve as a baseline prototype for humanoid robots in this underexplored hiking domain.

 Our Approach - LEGO-H